-• Each partnership will designate one partner as the implementation lead in the MOU.
-The implementation lead entity may be a K-12 or higher education partner.
+Each partnership will designate one partner as the implementation lead in the MOU.
 The implementation lead shall be the partner that is responsible for coordinating and overseeing the planning and implementation of the program.
-The implementation lead need not be the same as the school district (or, as may be the case of an existing ECHS, the IHE) serving as fiscal agent/applicant.
+The implementation lead need not be the same as the school district serving as fiscal agent/applicant.
 A school district, a BOCES, or an IHE partner may serve as lead implementing partner.
 Business entities and CBOs may not serve as the implementation lead.